 Area Managers in development for a strategic incident command role or competent Principal Officers seeking formal command qualification

-Two days taught input(including practical simulation with live role players) delivered by an ex-fire and rescue service CFO/PO
+Taught input(including practical simulation with live role players) delivered by an ex-fire and rescue service CFO/PO

 Evidence is gathered using an e-portfolio.